-How do I make Outlook 2010 leave a copy of my messages on the server?
+How do I make Outlook 2013 POP connections leave a copy of my messages on the server?

 You’ll want to do this if you read email in Outlook and another program (or our Webmail system).
-If you don’t do this, Outlook will delete the message copy from our servers after 14 days, and the other program (or Webmail) won’t be able to see the messages.
+If you don’t do this, Outlook will delete the message copy from our servers, and the other program (or Webmail) won’t be able to see the messages.

 You can also do this if you want your old incoming mail to be permanently stored in our backup system (see “E-mail backups” on our backup policy page for more details).

 This page explains how to set up Outlook to leave a copy of each message on the server.
-It assumes that you have already followed the basic instructions to set up Outlook 2010.
+It assumes that you have already followed the basic instructions to set up Outlook 2013 for POP3 connections.

 Before you continue, you should enter your email address (the address you want to set up in Microsoft Outlook) in the box above.
 Entering your email address makes sure that the instructions below are correct.